pippinbarr/cart253/assignments/challenges/hello-world/README.md

 As with all challenges, do this work *in pairs*.

+## Challenge

-## Challenge: create your `cart253` repository and make changes and commits of `README.md`
+> Create your `cart253` repository and make multiple edits to and commits of `README.md`

-To complete this challenge you should follow the course materials on version control to each create your `cart253` repository on your own computer or on a lab computer.
+1. Follow the course materials on version control as needed to each create your `cart253` repository on your own computer or on a lab computer.

-Once it's created, use your text editor to make changes to the `README.md` file, taking the opportunity to practice with markdown for formatting.
-Make the `README.md` file into a nice explanation of what will be in the repository.
+2. Use your text editor to make changes to the `README.md` file, taking the opportunity to practice with markdown for formatting.
+Commit and push to the repository with a good commit message.
+3. Repeat step 2 multiple times to make the `README.md` file into a nice explanation of what will be in the repository.

 Help and ask for help from your partner and from the instructor and teaching assistant as needed.